kimchouard/expo-nativewind-storybook-template/README.md

 # Storybook

-To start the storybook instance, you have 2 options:
+To start the Storybook instance, you have 2 options:
 - ondevice: run the React Native version of your components.
 Best for: native, but works for web as well (no hot-reloading on the web)
 - web: run a full Storybook version with more advanced features, including hot-reloading for Web.
 Doesn't run on native devices.